 How To Turn Down an Interview (With Tips and Templates)

 When you're looking for a job, it may seem wrong to turn down a chance to be considered for any position.
-However, there are a number of sound reasons to refuse an interview, including:
+There are a number of sound reasons to refuse an interview, including:

-You conducted some research into the company or position and discovered that your values are incompatible.
+You conducted some research into the company or position and discovered that your values are incompatible with the organization or that current staff are unhappy there.

 Changes in your personal life made a job transition unnecessary.